 In Inca time this root was used as a main source of nourishment, for healing, and as a currency.
 Legend says that maca was given to warriors before entering into battle, to make them confident and fearlessly strong.
 After the battle, soldiers were not allowed to use maca, in order to protect the beautiful women from the soldiers’ robust sexual desires.

-Maca is still one of the most valuable of all commodities in Peru, used as a nutritious food and as a medicine.
-Today the discovery of this valuable food also reached the rest of population around the world including doctors and researchers.
+Maca is still one of the most valuable of all commodities in Peru, used as nutritious food and as a medicine.
+Today the discovery of this valuable food also reached the rest of the population around the world including doctors and researchers.

 *Dr. Gordon said, ‘We all hear rumors about various products like maca.
 But using this Peruvian root myself, I personally experienced a significant improvement in erectile tissue response.
 I call it ‘nature’s answer to Viagra™’.
 What I see in maca is a means of normalizing our steroid hormones like testosterone, progesterone, and estrogen.
-Therefore it has facility to forestall the hormonal changes of aging.’
+Therefore it has the facility to forestall the hormonal changes of aging.’